AHRQ-CDS/AHRQ-CEDAR-ADMIN/README.md

 docker build -t cedar_admin .
 ```

-The docker image can be built using a certificate if needed within certain environments:
+The docker image can be built using an SSL certificate if needed within certain environments:

 ```
 docker build -t cedar_admin --build-arg certificate=<certificate> .